takipi/OverOps-for-Splunk/README.md

 **Note this app utilizes a new events index within Splunk called _overops_.
 A new UDP data input is also required in Splunk, recommended on port 8125.**

-1. Save the Splunk overops app locally ( overops.spl )
+1. Save the Splunk overops app locally ( overops-splunk-app.tar.gz )

 2. From the Splunk web application, go to Apps -> Manage Apps -> Install App from file, and choose the overops.spl file.

 3. Create New Index ( Settings -> Indexes -> New Index )

    a. index name = overops
    b. index data type = Events

 4. Create New Data Input ( Settings -> Data inputs -> UDP -> New Local UPD )

    a.
 Choose UDP
    b.
 Port 8125 (Recommended port.
 This port should be provided to the OverOps Administrator to publish metrics.)